Scaling Up Membership Inference: When and How Attacks Succeed on Large Language Models: Additional Tables

 We employ a two-stage aggregation process to reduce the $K \times L$ array into a single statistic representing membership likelihood.
 In the first stage, we aggregate the $L$ MIA features into a single score using a learned linear map $f:\mathbb{R}^L \rightarrow [0,1]$.
 This linear map is trained on a dataset consisting of 1,000 known members and 1,000 known non-members (see \S\ref{sec:evaluation}), with the objective of predicting the membership status $m$ of the token sequence $t$.

-After aggregation, we obtain a set of $K$ MIA scores: $\{f(t_{p,1}),\cdots,f(t_{p,K})\}$.
+During the second stage, we obtain a set of $K$ MIA scores: $\{f(t_{p,1}),\cdots,f(t_{p,K})\}$.
 These scores are treated as an unordered set, as the criteria for determining membership becomes largely independent of the ordering of documents within a dataset or paragraphs within a document.
 Following the DI approach, we perform statistical testing by comparing the set of $K$ MIA scores against a baseline set of $K$ scores from known non-members.
-Specifically, we use the Student's t-test for collection-level MIA since we aggregate more than 30 samples and the Mann–Whitney U-test for document-level MIA. since we aggregate less than 30 samples from a non-normal distribution.
+Specifically, we use the Student's t-test for collection-level MIA since we aggregate more than 30 samples and the Mann–Whitney U-test for document-level MIA since we aggregate less than 30 samples from a non-normal distribution.

 Here, $\mu$ and $s$ represent the mean and sample standard deviation of the $K$ MIA scores, with the subscript n-m indicating the scores from the non-members.
-The term $\text{rank} (f(t_{p,k}))$ refers to the rank of the MIA feature for the query sequence $t$ in the combined set of $2K$ MIA features, which includes both the query sequence and the known non-members.
+The term $\text{rank} (f(t_{p,k}))$ refers to the rank (i.e., position in the list) of the MIA feature for the query sequence $t$ in the combined set of $2K$ MIA features, which includes both the query sequence and the known non-members.

-We conduct our main experiments on Pythia 2.8B and 6.9B \citep{biderman2023pythia} with data from The Pile dataset \citep{pile}.
+We conduct all our experiments on Pythia 2.8B and 6.9B \citep{biderman2023pythia} with data from The Pile dataset \citep{pile}.
+We also provide the results of our main experiments on GPT Neo 2.7B in \Cref{appendix:mia_benchmark}.
 See \Cref{app:setup} for details on the experimental setup.